 Storage

-Store: You can make the soup in advance and store it in the fridge in an air tight container and it will be good for 2 days.
+Store: You can make the soup in advance and store it in the refrigerator in an airtight container and it will be good for 2 days.
 You can also just make the stock in advance and then make the soup from fresh.

 Freeze: You can freeze the soup for up to 3 months.
-Make sure it is cooled, and then put in a freezable container.
+Make sure it is cooled, and then put in airtight freezer containers.

 Defrost: Defrost it in the fridge overnight.